metabase/metabase/docs/permissions/data-sandboxes.md

 To resolve data sandbox permissions conflicts:

 - Remove the person from all but one of the groups.
-- Remove all but one of the data sandboxes for that table (change the table's data access to **No self-service**).
+- Set the all but one of the group's [View data](./data.md#view-data-permissions) access to the datatabase to "Blocked".

 ### Saved SQL questions cannot be sandboxed